gccross/OpenCL_sample/README.md

 https://www.youtube.com/watch?v=dsZv82qfWRs

-Here I look back and the references are probably inverted to where a normal person would probably want to start.
+Here I look back and the references are probably inverted to where a normal person would want to start.

 Oh, and profiling/monitoring (otherwise how do you know your sh*t is working?).
 On the Mac OS X, you’ll need 'Graphics Tools for Xcode’ from here: